-We visited Luxembourg in December 2022 for two nights as a family of four (the boys were aged 7 and 9).
+We visited Luxembourg for two nights in December as a family of four (the boys were aged 7 and 9).
 Here we cover the best things to do in Luxembourg with kids, including where to stay and how to get around.
 This trip was supported by Visit Luxembourg who provided accommodation, meals, and a LuxembourgCard in exchange for social media coverage and this blog post.
 As always, these are all my own words and opinions.

 Luxembourg City is arguably one of Europe’s prettiest capitals, although for some reason few British tourists venture to this unassuming country squished between France, Belgium, and Germany.
 But with fairytale architecture, interesting nooks, good museums, and a great dining scene, it’s worthy of a weekend break or a stop off on a European road trip.
 Indeed, we used it as a stopover on our way down to the French Alps.

 This is the capital city of Luxembourg.
 A tiny, landlocked country (it’s approximately the same size as Dorset in the UK) that ranks top as the richest country in the world, according to GDP, as well as the safest country in the world.
 However, despite its wealth, we were surprised to see that graffiti, litter, and homelessness, which are common sights around most European cities, also exists in Luxembourg City, albeit to a lesser extent.

 But is Luxembourg worth visiting with kids?
 What are the best things to do?
 How do you get around?
 And is it expensive?